ash-shell/slugify/README.md

 #### Module Usage

-Even though Ash-Slugify is part of the Ash core, you will still need to import it into your modules.
+Even though Slugify is part of the Ash core, you will still need to import it into your modules.

 Add this line to the top of any file called from Ash: